550+ 5-Star ReviewsWhatsApp

 What’s Next?

-What are the ethical arguments in support of euthanasia and medically assisted dying?
+What are the arguments for euthanasia and assisted dying?

 There are numerous arguments in favour of medically assisted dying, and one article does not have enough space to cover all of them.
 However, some of the main ones are:

-What are the ethical arguments against euthanasia and medically assisted dying?
+What are the arguments against euthanasia and assisted dying?

 Similarly, there are plenty of arguments against medically assisted dying.
 Here are some of the main ones: